Bjornstad Logo

 [2] https://halldorviking.wordpress.com/2014/11/12/did-viking-men-wear-necklaces/

 [3] Due to the high percentage of cotton tents in the Re-enactment community we are going to allow cotton tents for the next few years.
-However by 2021, they should be phased out.
+However, they should be phased out.
 No new tents can be made from cotton canvas.
 Whenever possible, existing tents should be remade from authentic materials.

 [4] Not hanging from your belt!